- Telephone 0141 258 3540

 - Average price £9 (lunch)

-Housed in the bowels of the A-listed Mansions at Glasgow's busy Charing Cross, a few enticing steps from Starbucks, Gesso (pronounced Jesso – as in the art material) stretches far back from the small frontage into a large pleasant café, with plenty of space at the back for the regular art exhibitions that are regularly on.
-It’s an attractive spot, contemporary and appealing, with mixed furniture of tables for the regular studious types and the odd sofa for the loungers.
+Housed in the bowels of the A-listed Mansions at Glasgow's busy Charing Cross, a few enticing steps from Starbucks, Gesso (pronounced Jesso – as in the art material) stretches far back from the small frontage into a large pleasant café, with room at the back for the regular art exhibitions livening up the ample wall space.
+It’s an attractive spot, contemporary and appealing, with mixed furniture of tables for the many studious types and the odd sofa for the loungers.
 There's a decent line in local supplies-to-go as well as a range of sandwiches, snacks, brunches and cakes and bakes.
 Having recently been taken over by Tinderbox – the café wing of Glasgow coffee giant Matthew Algie – it remains to be seen whether it can hold on to its indie-arty ethos.

 - High point: Good space for art with a brew